malloydata/malloy/demo/malloy-demo-composer/README.md

 https://user-images.githubusercontent.com/7178946/170373869-3cf43dd2-25c4-4ed0-b038-450c33903ad5.mov

 ## Running the Composer

 ### Install Malloy

 If you haven't already done so, you'll need to start by [Building the Malloy repo](https://github.com/looker-open-source/malloy/blob/main/developing.md).
 Install the dependencies in that link, then in the top-level `malloy/` directory, run:

-1. `yarn install` to install dependencies
+1. `npm install` to install dependencies
-2. `yarn build` to build all the libraries Malloy needs
+2. `npm run build` to build all the libraries Malloy needs

 Make sure you have a [database connected](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html), and you'll also likely want to set up the [VS Code Extension](https://github.com/looker-open-source/malloy#installing-the-extension) to view and edit Malloy files.